Fred Curry

-Fred Thomas Koury Jr. (born June 12, 1943) better known by his ring name ”Flying” Fred Curry, is an American professional wrestler of Lebanese descent.
-The son of "Wild Bull" Curry, Fred Koury was one of the most popular stars in the Midwest United States and the rest of the world during the 1960s and 70s'.
+Fred Thomas Koury Jr. (June 12, 1943 – April 3, 2026) better known by his ring name "Flying" Fred Curry, was an American professional wrestler of Lebanese descent.

+The son of "Wild Bull" Curry, Koury was one of the most popular stars in the Midwest United States and the rest of the world during the 1960s and 1970s.
 Flying Fred Curry had notable feuds with wrestling legend The Sheik.
-Flying Fred Was a sensational star in Texas in the sixties and teamed up with Fritz von Erich.
+Flying Fred was a sensational star in Texas in the 1960s and teamed up with Fritz von Erich.

 Flying Fred Curry is noted as one of the greatest highflyers and dropkickers of all time.
-His most famous feat is throwing 15 to 20 dropkicks in a matter of 10 seconds.
-Curry was chosen the most popular wrestler in the world in 1972.
+His most famous feat was throwing 15 to 20 dropkicks in a matter of 10 seconds.
+He was chosen the most popular wrestler in the world in 1972.

 Career

-In the 1960s, Koury, Jr. took up wrestling under the name "Flying" fred Curry.
+In the 1960s, Koury, Jr. took up wrestling under the name "Flying" Fred Curry.
 Unlike his father, Fred was a slimball high flying wrestler, and a fan favorite.
 The two Currys teamed up on a regular basis during the early part of the younger Curry’s career.
 The two won the NWA International Tag Team Championship in 1964 and held it until 1966, as well as beating Nikolai and Boris Volkoff for the Detroit version of the NWA World Tag Team Championship.

 Later in his career Fred Curry struck out on his own trying to get away from his father’s legacy of rulebreaking.
 Fred’s attempts to get out of his father’s shadow never caused any problems between the two Currys.

-In December 1972, he defeated Kurt Von Hess and Karl Von Shotz along with Tony Marino to win the Detroit version of NWA World Tag Team Championship.
-On January 5, 1973, they lost the titles back to Kurt Von Hess and Karl Von Shotz.
-They received their second Detroit titles on February 2 and lost it back to Kurt Von Hess and Karl Von Shotz on February 18.
+In December 1972, he defeated Kurt Von Hess and Karl Von Shotz along with Tony Marino to win the Detroit version of NWA World Tag Team Championship a second time.
+On January 5, 1973, they lost the titles back to Von Hess and Von Shotz.
+They received their third Detroit titles on February 2 and lost it back to Von Hess and Von Shotz on February 18.

-A family business
+Later life and death

 Curry's son Fred III is currently pursuing a career in pro-wrestling and was being trained by Dory Funk, Jr. Fred III has taken the high-flying style similar to his father.
 He is currently wrestling in the independent circuit in the Northeastern United States.

+Curry died on April 3, 2026, at the age of 82.